usnistgov/800-63-3/sp800-63a/sec4_ial.md

 See [Section 5.2.2.
 Validating Identity Evidence](#evidence_validation) for more information on validating identity evidence

 - Each piece of evidence must be validated with a process that is able to achieve the same strength as the evidence presented.
 For example, if two forms of STRONG identity evidence are presented, each evidence will be validated at a strength of STRONG.
-- Validation against a third party data service SHALL only be used for one piece of presented identity evidence.

 #### 4.5.4.
 Verification Requirements